When it comes to diet and managing weight loss after gastric sleeve surgery, it can be difficult to choose the best approach for you.

-I’m Always Hungry After Gastric Sleeve Surgery – What Do I Do?
+I’m Always Hungry After Surgery – What Do I Do?

 Stomach Hunger vs Head Hunger

-If you think you are hungry – is it stomach hunger or head hunger?
-During laparoscopic sleeve gastrectomy majority of hunger hormones (Ghrelin) located in the upper part of the stomach are removed.
-Therefore, right after surgery, you may not have any appetite or food cravings.
+If you think you are hungry – is it stomach or head hunger?
+During laparoscopic sleeve gastrectomy, most hunger hormones (Ghrelin) located in the upper part of the stomach are removed.
+Therefore, you may not have an appetite or cravings right after surgery.

-Hunger after the bariatric operation is unlikely to be a stomach or body hunger.
-We eat either as a nagging old habit and lifestyle or is caused by emotions like boredom, loneliness, and sadness (head or fake hunger).
+Hunger after bariatric surgery is unlikely to be a stomach or body hunger.
+We may eat because of emotions such as boredom, loneliness, or sadness.

-Tip: One trick is to drink water 45 min before and after each meal to combat head hunger.
-Also, remember to eat small meals more often and do not skip a meal.
-Here are 3 other steps:
+Tip: Drink water 45 min before and after each meal to combat head hunger, don’t skip meals, and eat small meals often.

 Step 1: Protein Intake